CodeZombie/TypeRip/README.md

 # TypeRip
-Web-based Adobe TypeKit font ripper (Updated June 5th, 2018)
+Web-based Adobe TypeKit font ripper (Updated Oct 16th, 2018)
 ## [Get It Here](http://codezombie.github.io/TypeRip/)

 ### How to use it